andrese52/epp_workshop_web/content/morning/unix_essentials.md

 $ cd morning_session
 ```

-I believe you have worked with (or heard, at least) of a fasta file.
+I believe you have worked with (or heard of) a fasta file.
 Fasta files might have `.fasta` or `.fa` extensions.
 These are basically text files that contain nucleotide or protein sequences.
 A fasta file can contain gene sequences, or even an entire genome.

 Let's download an *Aspergillus* genome that is available on the web.
 This is the website to the genome: